ChrissaLP/real-estate-database/docs/documentation.md

 **4. SCHOOL_DISTRICT**

-- The school district table provides information on the school district tax rate.
+-The school district table provides information on the school district tax rate.

 - SCHOOL_DISTRICT_ID (VARCHAR(10)):	An ID to indicate the school district, and the table’s primary key.
 - SCHOOL_DISTRICT_NAME (VARCHAR(45)):	Full school district name.